Washington becomes first state to legalize human composting

 Nora Menkin, executive director of the People’s Memorial Association, a funeral-home cooperative and consumer advocacy group established as an alternative to higher-priced funeral homes, said around 20 supporters showed up for the signing in Olympia — with six kids (including her own), from 1 to 14 years old.

 “Inslee congratulated Katrina pretty effusively,” Menkin said.
-Menkin has heard of a few people around the country who’ve been following the bill, including in Massachusetts and Michigan, and hope to introduce it to their legislators.
+Menkin has heard of a few people around the country, including in Massachusetts and Michigan, who’ve been following the bill and hope to introduce it to their legislators.

 “I think this is great,” said Joshua Slocum, director of the Funeral Consumers Alliance, a national public-advocacy group based in Vermont.
 “In this country, we have a massively dysfunctional relationship with death, which does not make good principles for public policy.
 Disposition of the dead, despite our huge emotional associations with it, is not — except in very rare cases — a matter of public health and public safety.
 It’s a real tough thing for people to get their minds around, and a lot of our state laws stand in the way of people returning to simple, natural, uncomplicated, inexpensive ways of doing things.”

 Now all Recompose has to do is build its first facility.
-Spade said she has been looking in the SODO area and hopes to have the first one up and running, starting with 20-25 “vessels” for individuals, by late 2020.
+Spade said she has been looking in the Sodo area and hopes to have the first one up and running, starting with 20-25 “vessels” for individuals, by late 2020.
 Recompose has already begun talks with the state Department of Licensing and the Funeral and Cemetery Board.

 “I feel so happy,” Spade said.
 “I can’t believe we’ve come all this way, but here we are.”